yuangan/Silencer/README.md

 Please refer to the LRW evaluation process of EAT [here](https://github.com/yuangan/evaluation_eat#evaluation-instructions).

-1. Generate ground truth videos with original portraits and hallo model.
+1. Generate ground truth videos with original portraits and the hallo model.
 2. Generate ground truth for evaluation with GT videos.
 3. Evaluate the generated videos with protected portraits.